A Detailed Guide to Visual Aid Design for Teaching Purposes

 3. Getting it to work

 When you finally possess a nice concise script with a chosen visual theme, it is time to get designin’.
-Before giving a list of the best platforms to try out your design, there are just a few tips to transform a lesson into an effective visual aid:
+Before giving a list of the best platforms to try out your design, there are just a few tips to transform a lesson into an effective visual aid design:

 • Look for inspiration for creative design everywhere (keep a notebook)